Pumpkin Pie Pudding is the dessert of the season

 And speaking of aphrodisiacs, there’s the pumpkin.
 Did you know that pumpkin, the namesake ingredient of pumpkin pudding recipes is actually an aphrodisiac?

-Now, about this indulgent pumpkin dessert, although it’s packed with aphrodisiacs this pudding has a flavor and texture the whole family will love.
-So serve the pumpkin pudding dessert to your lover as a midnight snack or make a big batch for a family reunion.
+Although it’s packed with aphrodisiacs, this pudding has a flavor and texture the whole family will love.
+So, serve the pumpkin pudding dessert to your lover as a midnight snack or make a big batch for a family reunion.
 Whenever you decide to make some puddin’ is the right time!

 Excerpted from PUDDIN’ by Clio Goodman Copyright © 2013 by Clio Goodman.
 Excerpted by permission of Spiegel & Grau, a division of Random House, Inc. All rights reserved.
 No part of this excerpt may be reproduced or reprinted without permission in writing from the publisher.